ducttapedev/dragon-armor/README.md

 5. Go to Tools > Board > Arduino ARM (32-bit) Boards > Arduino Due (Programming Port)
 6. Go to File > Open and open the `keyboard/keyboard.ino` file in this repository
 7. Click on the upload button in the top left (a rightward pointing arrow) to upload your code onto the Arduino
 8. Clone the repo to your caster or dragonfly installation directory (e.g. Documents/Caster).
-Dragonfly will automatically the files starting with "_" in the root directory.
+Dragonfly will automatically load the files starting with "_" in the root directory.

+## Run
+1. Launch `arduino/run.bat`.
+This process receives commands as direct input and from dragonfly, and sends them to the Arduino.
-Now you can launch Dragon and all commands will be sent as hardware keyboard strokes to the output port on the Arduino.
-It is easier to verify if the output is on a different computer.
+2. Now you can launch Dragon and all commands will be sent as hardware keyboard strokes to the output port on the Arduino.
+3. If your input and output computers are different, the input computer should focus the `arduino/run.bat` so that it can capture all dictation.
+Note that if this process is not focused, dictation won't work but commands still will

+## Resilience
+- If `arduino/run.bat` says that it has lost interprocess communication, it will try to automatically reconnect.
+Sometimes you have to send dictation and commands for it to realize it has been disconnected.
+If this still doesn't work, close and relaunch `arduino/run.bat`
+- If `arduino/run.bat` says that it has lost connection to the Arduino, close and relaunch `arduino/run.bat`
+- If there are still issues, close both `arduino/run.bat` and Dragon and relaunch everything (follow the instructions in the "Run" section)